wombleton/gitlaw-nz/acts/A/Animal Welfare Act 1999.md

-    Section 78A: inserted, on 19 December 2002, by [section 10][304] of the Animal Welfare Amendment Act 2002 (2002 No 53).
+    Section 78A: inserted, on 19 December 2002, by [section 10][307] of the Animal Welfare Amendment Act 2002 (2002 No 53).

-##### 79 Codes of welfare deemed to be regulations for purposes of disallowance
+##### 79 Codes of welfare treated as legislative instruments for purposes of disallowance

-*   Every code of welfare issued under [section 75][97] and every notice amending or revoking any such code of welfare, are deemed to be regulations for the purposes of the [Regulations (Disallowance) Act 1989][287], but are not regulations for the purposes of the [Acts and Regulations Publication Act 1989][288].
+*   Codes of welfare issued under section 75 and notices amending or revoking codes of welfare are disallowable instruments, but not legislative instruments, for the purposes of the [Legislation Act 2012][288] and must be presented to the House of Representatives under [section 41][289] of that Act.

+    Section 79: replaced, on 5 August 2013, by [section 77(3)][290] of the Legislation Act 2012 (2012 No 119).

 ## Part 6
 Use of animals in research, testing, and teaching